Can I use CLA safflower seed oil for skincare? Read this article to understand how this oil can benefit you if you have acne, eczema, or psoriasis.

-You will notice these patches around the knees, elbows, the back, palms, scalp, on the face and feet.
+You will notice these patches around the knees, elbows, back, palms, scalp, face, and feet.
 They can as well be found in other parts of the body and can lead to psoriatic arthritis disorder.

 The contents in safflower oil have healing attributes for psoriasis and other skin disorders.
 Most online reviews have confirmed the effectiveness of this oil in treating psoriasis.

 Some have termed safflower oil an amazing disinfectant for this condition.